chingu-voyages/v47-tier1-team-06/README.md

 # Features #
 ----------------------------------------------------------------------------------------------
-1.With this app you can choose a specfic day and time to input your task 2.There's mutiple detailed descriptions you can choose from 3.You can repeat a task daily,weekly, and monthly 4.You can cancel or edit your task
+1. With this app you can choose a specfic day and time to input your task<br>
+2. There's mutiple detailed descriptions you can choose from<br>
+3. You can repeat a task daily,weekly, and monthly<br>
+4. You can cancel or edit your task<br>
-5.When you're done with your task there is a "done" check box you can choose to show that the task is complete.
-If you accidently hit the "done" button you can deselect at any time.
+5. When you're done with your task there is a "done" check box you can choose to show that the task is complete.
+If you accidently hit the "done" button you can deselect at any time <br>
-6.You can cancel your task if you don't need it anymore.
+6. You can cancel your task if you don't need it anymore<br>
-7.The task will display on the landing page once complete.
+7. The task will display on the landing page once complete <br>
-8.You can click on any date to see if there's a task.
-The cool thing about this is that a dot shows up on the days you have something to do so you don't have to scroll through all the dates to see what task is coming up.
+8. You can click on any date to see if there's a task, the cool thing about this is that a dot shows up on the days you have something to do so you don't have to scroll through all the dates to see what task is coming up <br>

 ----------------------------------------------------------------------------------------------
 # Tech Used/Dependencies #